OnyeCode/alx-system_engineering-devops/0x00-shell_basics/README.md

 "6-firstdirectory" file, is a script that creates a directory named 'my_first_directory" in the /tmp/ directory.
 "7-movethatfile" file, is a bash script that move the file "betty" from "/tmp/" to "/tmp/my_first_directory".
 "8-firstdelete" file, is a bash script that deletes the file betty from the /tmp/my_first_directory.
+"9-firstdirdeletion" file, is a bash script that delete the directory my_first_directory that is in the /tmp directory.